google/simhospital/docs/arguments.md

     pathway names, for the pathways to exclude from running.
 Pathways that match both `-pathway_names` and `-exclude_pathway_names` are excluded.
 This argument controls the pathways that Simulated Hospital starts automatically.
+    This argument is used only if `-pathway_manager_type=distribution`.
 All pathways from `-pathways_dir` can be started from the [dashboard](./dashboard.md).

-You can also configure what pathways run or not with the [`percentage_of_patients` section](./write-pathways.md#percentage-of-patients) in the pathway's YAML definition.
+When using the *distribution* pathway manager type, you can also configure what pathways run or not with the
+[`percentage_of_patients` section](./write-pathways.md#percentage-of-patients)
+in the pathway's YAML definition.